 Crowds & Costs

 In January you not only have to contend with foreign tourists but locals on holiday as well.
 That's because Costa Ricans aren't content merely with Christmas—they like to party throughout January as well.
-This obviously includes New Years Day, but also the two weeks of the middle of the month that comprise the Palmares Festival (more on this below).
-Be sure to book your flights and hotels well in advance.
-You'll be looking at price increases of at least 15% as opposed to the low-season months (May to mid-November).
+This obviously includes New Years Day but also the two weeks of the middle of the month that comprise the Palmares Festival (more on this below).
+Be sure to book your flights and hotels well in advance; if you have any flexibility, the end of the month would be better in terms of both crowds and costs.

 Where to Go

 If you are in Costa Rica on the first of the month, then the capital of San José is the place to be.
 Ticos love New Years Day, and they party accordingly.
 The celebration will be one for the books, and it's best experienced in downtown or the Zapote district (southeast of the city center).
-For more tips on visiting San José, read this article.
+For more tips on visiting Costa Rica during the holidays, read this article.

-If you're in the country during the middle two weeks of the year, you need to make your way to Palmares.
-Normally a tranquil hillside town northwest of San José, on the second Thursday of every January it becomes the site of the biggest annual party in the whole country.
+If you're in the country during the middle two weeks of the month, make your way to Palmares.
+Normally a tranquil hillside town northwest of San José, on the second Thursday of every January it becomes the site of the biggest annual party in the country.
 There's epic outdoor concerts, horse parades, lantern processions, soccer games, bullfighting, and a whole lot of beer.
 It lasts for a staggering two whole weeks, so if you partake, be sure to pace yourself.

-Other than that, Costa Rica's weather means most locales in the country are going to make great destinations.
-If you like tropical beaches and mountainous rainforest, be sure to visit Manuel Antonio National Park.
-For adventure sports head north to the zip-line tours and suspension bridges of Monteverde.
-The Guanacaste Province and the Pacific Coast, with its endless surf villages, like Tamarindo and Playa Avellanas, are ideal for both novice and experienced wave riders.
+Other than that, Costa Rica's January weather means most locales in the country are ideal for a visit.
+If you like tropical beaches, visit Manuel Antonio National Park.
+For adventure sports head to the zip-lines and suspension bridges of Monteverde.
+The Guanacaste Province and Pacific Coast, with its surf villages, like Tamarindo and Playa Avellanas, are ideal for novice and experienced wave riders.
+That said, winds can be high this time of year, which is good for surfing but not great for boating excursions.

 What to Do

-You could embark on a combined surfing and yoga excursion on the Nicoya Peninsula.
-Not only are the aforementioned surf villages great spots to catch waves, but idyllic towns like Nosara offer much in the way of spirituality and wellness.
-You can also make excursions from the north coast further inland to Monteverde and Arenal.
+You could embark on a combined surfing and yoga excursion around the Nicoya Peninsula.
+After some spirituality and wellness in the village of Nosara you could travel down the coast to Tamarindo and take advantage of the good Jsnuaray waves.
+Another option is to make an excursion from the north coast further inland to Monteverde and Arenal.

-If the parties get to be too much and you want to get away from the crowds, consider going on a multi-day nature hike in Corcovado National Park, on the southern Pacific Coast.
+If the parties get to be too much and you want to get away from the crowds, consider going on a multi-day nature hike in the Osa Peninsula, on the southern Pacific Coast.
 There are exotic animals and birds galore, including jungle cats, monkeys, sloths, tapirs, and even macaws and the resplendent quetzal.
-It's a nature-lovers paradise and one of the most biologically diverse places on earth.
+It's a nature-lover's paradise and one of the most biologically diverse places on earth.

 Events in January